 We are a clinical-stage biopharmaceutical company focused on the development of Synthetic Biotic medicines and we have incurred significant operating losses since our inception.
-Our net loss was approximately \$59.2 million and \$51.4 million for the fiscal years ended December 31, 2020 and 2019, respectively.
-As of December 31, 2020, we had an accumulated deficit of approximately \$230.3 million.
+Our net loss was approximately \$60.6 million and \$59.2 million for the fiscal years ended December 31, 2021 and 2020, respectively.
+As of December 31, 2021, we had an accumulated deficit of approximately \$290.9 million.
 To date, we have not generated any product revenue.
 Substantially all of our losses have resulted from expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
-We have no products on the market and expect that it will be many years, if ever, before we have a product candidate ready for commercialization.
+We have no products on the market and expect that it will be many years, if ever, before we have a product candidate approved for commercialization.